 Now, I'm working on my next game!
 I'll be posting more about that in the coming days, discussing initial research and some level design concepts.
-It's going to be a very different kind of game than "In My Friend Carrie's Car," and I'm excited to start coding it!
+It's going to be a very different kind of game than "In My Friend Carrie's Car," and I'm excited to start

 Until then, have a good day and I'll talk to you soon!
 And if you want to share any thoughts with me, please don't hesitate to send me an email at email@example.com!

 Swink, Steven.
 “Writing Tips That Can Reduce Symptoms.”
 National Alliance on Mental Illness, 16 Feb.
 2018.